Which Vitamin B12 is Most Readily Absorbed?

-Many people take additional vitamin B12, particularly vegetarians and vegans.
-They are at a higher risk of developing a deficiency since B12 is primarily found in animal products.
-If you are taking vitamin B12, it may be useful to know which form is most absorbable, and we've outlined this for you below.
+Many people take extra Vitamin B12, particularly vegetarians and vegans, because Vitamin B12 is naturally found mainly in animal products.
+If you are taking Vitamin B12 supplements, it might be useful to know which form is most readily absorbed.
+We have outlined this for you below.

 Vitamin B12 Supplements